Frequently asked questions

 - Dryad does not accept any files with licensing terms that are incompatible with the Creative Commons Zero waiver.
 For more information, please see Why Does Dryad Use CC0?

-- While Dryad can host software scripts and snapshots of software source code, we recommend the use of a public software repository with version control for the ongoing maintenance of software packages.
+- For software scripts and snapshots of software source code, files can be uploaded via Dryad and published at Zenodo, which allows public software deposits with version control for the ongoing maintenance of software packages.
+If you are only seeking to store code, software, and/or supplemental information please visit Zenodo.

 What are the size limits?